A little bit about me.

 Running and writing are two things I have aspired to do over many years.
 By ‘aspired to do’, I really mean that I’ve thought about them both from a distance, in a ‘wouldn’t it be great if’ or ‘I really must get around to’ kind of way that keeps ideas close enough in view, without ever really demanding that they get picked up and actually used – like those books you get as Christmas presents, that look really interesting, but years later remain on the shelf, pristine if a little dusty, with the spine uncracked.

 In April 2009, I stopped aspiring and started doing.
-At the time of updating this page (Jun 2017), having run fourteen full and eight half marathons, not to mention a couple of Ragnar Relays and a bunch of 5 and 10k’s, I find that I can call myself a runner and actually feel like I mean it.
+At the time of updating this page (Feb 2019), having run sixteen full and nine half marathons, not to mention a couple of Ragnar Relays and a bunch of 5 and 10k’s, I find that I can call myself a runner and actually feel like I mean it.
+In April 2018 I fulfilled a major ambition by completing the Boston Marathon, having qualified the prior year with a time of 3:23.
+I can say with no word of a lie, that absent the milestones of marriage and the arrival of my kids, crossing the finish line in Boston was one the absolute happiest moments of my life to date.

 As for the writing, well, it’s a work in progress.